ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/String/const-assignment-output.md

-This is to test that Qust const strings work, and that the output should be the exact same as a equivalent let declaration
+This is to test that Qust const strings work, and that they are properly inserted into the symbol table

 -------------------------